1987 BDO World Darts Championship

 The 1987 Embassy World Darts Championship was held at the Lakeside Country Club in Frimley Green, Surrey between 9 and 17 January 1987.
-John Lowe, the 1979 champion and four-time runner-up in the event, beat three-time defending champion Eric Bristow in a repeat of the 1981 and 1985 finals.
+John Lowe, the 1979 champion and four-time runner-up in the event, beat three-time defending champion Eric Bristow 6-4 in a repeat of the 1981 and 1985 finals.
+This marked something of a turning point in darts; Bristow had won the title for the three consecutive years prior to this.
+His defeat by Lowe was his first in the World Championship since 1983.
+Despite reaching the final of this event three more times (1989, 1990 and 1991) he would never again win the world title.